Ysbyty Ifan: History

 In the 15th century, the Red Bandits of Mawddwy used Ysbyty Ifan as a hideout, taking advantage of the Knights' privilege of sanctuary.

-The hospital was abolished in 1540 during the Dissolution of the Monasteries; the Church of St John is built on the site of the old hospital, and it contains a number of remnants that tell of the area's history.
+The Knights Hospitallers hospital was abolished in 1540 during the Dissolution of the Monasteries; the village's Church of St John stands on the site.
 Effigies in the church are said to depict Rhys Fawr ap Maredudd (fl.
 1485–1510), a local nobleman who served Henry VII at the Battle of Bosworth, his wife Lowri, and his son Robert, chaplain to Cardinal Wolsey.